SoneyBun/SunCalc/README.md

 ## GitHub Repository

 The GitHub repository for SunCalc can be found [here](https://github.com/SoneyBun/SunCalc).
-It contains all the code and the pdf file for the functions.
+It contains all the code and a zipped file for SunCalc using [7zip](https://www.7-zip.org).

 ## Supported Irrational Numbers